Above: An abandoned Victorian at 210 Talbot Avenue in Braddock.

 Step 2: The Allegheny County Vacant Property Recovery Program.
 The Allegheny County Vacant Property Recovery Program operates in numerous municipalities, including but not limited to: Braddock / North Braddock, Rankin, East Pittsburgh, Etna, Glassport, Harrison (Natrona), Homestead / West Homestead / Munhall, McKees Rocks / Stowe, Millvale, Mount Oliver, Pitcairn, Swissvale, Tarentum, Turtle Creek, and Wilkinsburg!

 This means that in these communities, vacant, tax delinquent properties can be purchased and cleared of back taxes and liens.
-Wilkinsburg has really streamlined this process and offers a list of abandoned homes that would make good re-use opportunities, ranked in order of condition:
+Wilkinsburg CDC has really streamlined this process and offers a list of abandoned homes that would make good re-use opportunities, ranked in order of condition.
+They also have some good resources about buying vacant properties here.

 But what if the property you are interested is not in one of these communities?
 Move on to step 3..